Norden-Norddeich Airfield

 Norden-Norddeich Airfield (Flugplatz Norden-Norddeich, IATA: NOD, ICAO: EDWS) is an airfield near the northwestern Norden borough of Norddeich in Lower Saxony, Germany.
-The airport serves regular flights to airports on the islands of Norderney and Juist.
+The airport serves regular flights to airports on the islands of Norderney and until March 2025 Juist.
 It is also home to a flying club, which operates two aircraft from a hangar on the airfield's east side.

+History

+In 2025, FLN Frisia Luftverkehr announced it would end flights to Juist due to decreasing passenger numbers as a result of newly-established express ferries.

 Airlines and destinations

-The following airlines offer regular scheduled and charter flights from Norden-Norddeich Airfield:
+As of 1 March 2025, there are no regular commercial passenger flights to/from Norden Norddeich Airfield.